When Maps Melt: The Limits of Knowledge in Decision-Making

 3. Knowledge is Never Centralized

-When the Nevers converge: The Broken Window
+When the Nevers converge: The Bastiat Test

-The systemic challenge of the Three Nevers is robustly captured by Frédéric Bastiat's famous "Broken Window Fallacy."
-Bastiat, a 19th-century French economist and legislator, used this parable to critique superficial thinking in policy by forcing the reader to account for unseen consequences.
+The systemic challenge of the Four Nevers is robustly captured by Frédéric Bastiat's famous Broken Window Fallacy.
+Bastiat, a 19th-century French economist and legislator, used this parable to critique superficial thinking by forcing the reader to account for unseen consequences.
+His "seen and unseen" logic remains the gold standard for economic and rational testing: if a theory cannot account for the unobservable, it fails the test of time.

 Never Complete: The observers only see the immediate transaction (the seen).
 They fail to see the opportunity cost (the unseen)—what the baker would have purchased instead (e.g., shoes from the cobbler).
 The frequency of economic activity is rendered incomplete because it ignores this crucial negative counterfactual.